ShakibShizan/Exploratory-Data-Analysis-EDA-with-Pandas/README.md

 # Exploratory-Data-Analysis-EDA-with-Pandas
-## Overview
+## Project Overview
-This project analyzes customer purchase data using Python.
-The analysis is performed in a Jupyter Notebook **Cust_Purch_Data_Exercise.ipynb** and provides insights into customer behavior, trends, and patterns.
+The objective of this project is to perform EDA on a synthetic dataset to uncover patterns and insights related to customer demographics and purchasing behaviors.
+The analysis is conducted within a Jupyter Notebook **(Cust_Purch_Data_Exercise.ipynb)** and leverages the Pandas library for data manipulation and analysis.

 ## How to Use
 1. Ensure you have Python installed.